 Want to get ahead of any potential incidents?
 You can access the playbook above in the BreachRx incident management platform while automating your workflows and collaborating live with your team.
-If you are a 501(c)(3) non-profit, BreachRx is pleased to provide this playbook in our platform at no cost for the 2022 calendar year.
+If you are a 501(c)(3) non-profit, BreachRx is pleased to provide this playbook in our platform at no cost for the rest of the calendar year.

 Get ahead of incidents with the BreachRx